Inside: A 6 month to 9 month schedule routine for your baby.

 Congratulations, you’ve survived the newborn phase!

-This is truly one of my favorite ages.
+Around 6 months is truly one of the best baby phases.
 They are still babies, but smiling all the time.
 Learning to sit up and move and getting their own personality.

 I hug my baby every day and say, “Don’t grow up… no wait you have to.
 But I just love you so!!”